 This course teaches both macroeconomics and microeconomics, although it is weighted toward macroeconomics with its coverage of the elements of an economy, the history of economic systems, the interaction of political systems and economics, and economic principles.
 This course adds substantial coverage of economics through both the Old Testament and church history, and Christian principles are applied throughout the course.
-The course covers economic events in the U.S. up through 2016, including discussion of income inequality, the Affordable Care Act of 2010 and healthcare issues, the financial meltdown of 2008 and the subsequent recovery, and the looming shortfall of the Social Security system.
+The course covers recent major economic events in the U.S. through 2016, including discussion of income inequality, the Affordable Care Act of 2010 and healthcare issues, the financial meltdown of 2008 and the subsequent recovery, and the looming shortfall of the Social Security system.

-The 476-page Exploring Economics text contains 75 lessons which are divided into 15 units.
-Each unit begins with a brief overview of the unit's lessons.
+The textbook contains 75 lessons which are presented within15 units.
+Each unit begins with a brief overview of its lessons.
 Additional books to use are listed next, e.g., the Bible, Making Choices, or one of the four literature books.
-This is followed by a list of suggested projects: essay writing, creative projects (e.g., posters, commercials, and photo-essays), and research.
+This is followed by a list of suggested projects: essay writing, research, and creative projects (e.g., posters, commercials, and photo essays).
 While there are always essay options, other suggestions vary from unit to unit.
-Students working for the English credit should complete at least one of these projects each week.
-While these might be considered optional for other students, the projects frequently challenge students with practical applications that should be both interesting and informative, so I recommend using at least one per unit.
+Students working toward the English credit should complete at least one of these projects each week.
+While they might be considered optional for other students, the suggested projects frequently challenge students with practical applications that should be both interesting and informative, so I recommend using at least one per unit.

-Assignments at the end of each lesson in the text tie together the components of the course.
-Here students find the specific reading assignment from Making Choices, the literature assignment, a reminder to select or work on a project, and a reminder to answer questions in the Student Review and take a quiz or exam if it is the end of a unit.
+Assignments at the end of each lesson in the textbook tie together the components of the course.
+Here students find the specific reading assignment from Making Choices, the literature assignment, a reminder to select or work on a project, a reminder to answer questions in the Student Review, and instructions to take a quiz at the end of a lesson or an exam at the end of a unit.
 Daily lessons should take at least an hour for only the economics course, but probably about two hours for students working toward both economics and English credits.

 The text is supported by supplemental reading from Making Choices.
-Readings were obviously selected to reinforce Notgrass’s personal preference for free-market economics and limited government.
+Readings were selected to reinforce Notgrass’s personal preference for free-market economics and limited government.
 It includes selections by Adam Smith, Walter E. Williams, Milton Friedman, Russell Kirk, Ronald H. Nash, and George W. Bush among many others.
 In my opinion, this is a superb collection of articles that most adults would also benefit from reading.

 There are three small books in the Exploring Economics Student Review Pack: the Quiz and Exam Book, the Student Review book, and the Answer Key that covers both.
-Students completing the English literature component of the course will also need four books: Silas Marner by George Eliot, The Rise of Silas Lapham by William Dean Howells, The Travels of a T-Shirt in the Global Economy by Pietra Rivoli, and Mover of Men and Mountains by R. G. LeTourneau.
+Students completing the English literature component of the course will need four additional books: Silas Marner by George Eliot, The Rise of Silas Lapham by William Dean Howells, The Travels of a T-Shirt in the Global Economy by Pietra Rivoli, and Mover of Men and Mountains by R. G. LeTourneau.

 The Student Review book has ten questions for each lesson.
 Some questions require brief answers while others require lengthier answers.
-You can assign these for written work or discussion.
-Inserted periodically are lessons on the four books to be read for the literary analysis portion of the course.
-These lessons include some commentary on the book plus questions to be answered.
+You can assign them for written work or discussion.
+Inserted periodically in the Student Review book are lessons on the four books to be read for the literary analysis portion of the course.
+These lessons include some commentary on the books plus questions to be answered.
 Short lessons on how to do literary analysis are at the front of the Student Review.